lucasfelz/lucasfelz/README.md

 - **HomeLab** - A HomeLab based in GOAD (the Game of Active Directory of Orange cyberdefense). (coming soon)

-- **Proxmox impelmentation** - Step by Step of proxmox implementation with firewall, parental control and deployment of VM's for my own homelab. (coming soon)
+- **Proxmox implementation** - Step by Step of proxmox implementation with firewall, parental control and deployment of VM's for my own homelab. (coming soon)

 ---